This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This is another common point of confusion.
 While both are higher quality than standard plating, gold vermeil and gold filled are made differently and offer different levels of durability:

-• Gold Filled: Heat and Pressure Bonding (a thick sheet of gold is mechanically bonded to a base metal core, usually jeweller's brass).
+• Manufacturing Process: Vermeil uses electroplating (an electrochemical process depositing gold onto the silver surface), while gold filled uses heat and pressure bonding (a thick sheet of gold mechanically bonded to a base metal core, usually jeweller's brass).

 • Base Metal: Vermeil uses sterling silver; gold filled typically uses brass.

-In the hierarchy, think of it like this (in terms of typical durability/gold content): Standard Plating < Gold Vermeil < Gold Filled < Solid Gold.
+Quality Hierarchy: Standard Plating < Gold Vermeil < Gold Filled < Solid Gold

 Durability Deep Dive: How Long Does Gold Vermeil Jewellery Last?